pinkterraces/chat-app/README.md

 # Description

 A chat app built in React Native for mobile devices.
-Users can enter a chat room, and share images from their library, take a photo and their location.
+Users can enter a chat room, and share images from their library, take a photo and their location - the text data and assets are stored in Google Firebase.
 Used as a project to understand React Native and Expo development, as well as Google Firestore and GiftChat library for React Native.

 # Features
 - Choose chat background colour.